 No red tape other than vehicles must stay on designated routes.

 No camping is allowed on Cedar Mountain or at the trailhead.
 The best place to camp in the area is where Highway 13 crosses the Yampa River south of Craig.
 There is a nice campsite for a fee of $5.

 I have climbed Cedar Mountain every month of the year and sometimes even multiple times in the same week.
 Any season is a good time to go.

 This is the high desert with some of the widest temperature ranges in the country.
 In the Craig area, temperatures have varied from 100 in the summer, and -56 in the winter.
 Summers are warm and can be hot.
 It can be in the 90's, but mornings and evenings are always pleasant and it cools off quick at night.
 Winters are cold, and the winter extremes can be ridiculously low here.
 In the winter months, temperatures of -30 are fairly common, without the windchill, but on a sunny winter day without much wind, the climb is really nice.

 In early spring, and possibly well into April, the trails can be muddy.
 Winter skiing and snowshoeing can be good and there is usually enough to ski or snowshoe the route December through March and maybe into April in some years.

-Below is the climate summary of Craig, north of the Williams Fork Mountains.
-The data is from 1894-2007.
+Below is the climate summary of Craig (Craig-Moffat Airport), which is very close to Cedar Mountain.
+The data is from 1982-2021.
 Craig is at 6300 feet elevation, so expect the temperatures to be fairly similar, but perhaps slightly warmer on winter nights and a bit cooler in summer.